maffka123/Admin_panel_sprint_2/README.md

 ``docker-compose up -d``

-wait a bit until you go to browser, there is a delay to wait until db is ready
+wait a bit until you go to browser, there is a delay to wait until db is ready if waiting did not help, it means that admin still started before postgres, run it all again and wait 30 s ``docker-compose down``
+``docker-compose up -d``

 !-------------------------------------------------------------------------------------------!